heiwang1997/Open3D/JIAHUI.md

 16. Enable backface culling binding (double-sided) in filament.
 17. Enable selecting model and edit its pose in the new viewer.
 18. Add `set_indirect_light_rotation` binding.
+19. Merge with upstream 0.18.0, change package name to `open3d_pycg`.